 originally posted on Concept Hub

 In 2005 I launched this agency and was leading the Atlanta Media Bloggers Group.
-At the time many people were not aware what a blog was, others wondered why they should care about what was written in a blog.
+At the time many people were not aware what a blog was, others wondered why they should care about what was written on a blog.

 How much can change in just a few years.

-If you believe today’s hype about Social Media, all you need to do is join LinkedIN and you will have job offers delivered to you, write a blog and get all kinds of sales leads, join Facebook and your message will go viral, launch a new social network and become the next Internet millionaire.
+If you believe today’s hype about Social Media, all you need to do is join LinkedIn and you will have job offers delivered to you, write a blog and get all kinds of sales leads, join Facebook and your message will go viral, launch a new social network and become the next Internet millionaire.

-This past week the TAG Enterprise 2.0 society partnered with the the TAG Workplace Learning society to hear how companies are integrating Social Media into their training and development initiatives to improve the speed of delivery, reduce costs, increase collaboration and improve the overall quality of their learning programs.
+This past week the TAG Enterprise 2.0 society partnered with the TAG Workplace Learning society to hear how companies are integrating Social Media into their training and development initiatives to improve the speed of delivery, reduce costs, increase collaboration and improve the overall quality of their learning programs.
 The panel participants were amazing.

 The question of ROI of social media came up and it got me to thinking…

 It should not be all about social media.
-First we need to know what our overall goals are, then decide on the tools that will help us effectively reach those goals.
+First, we need to know what our overall goals are, then decide on the tools that will help us effectively reach those goals.

 Some goals are much harder to measure than others.
 In the case of some of the benefits of social media that our panel participants discussed, how do you measure the benefits of raising company morale by giving everyone a voice on the project, or by identifying talent for a project who is coming from another department, or the increased trust from the team in the decision making of the organization?